A new insight into the consistency of smoothed particle hydrodynamics: SPH errors in -dimensional space

-whose second-order accuracy in $h$ is not affected by the dimension.
+where the second-order accuracy is not affected by the dimension.

 In order to derive a bound for ${\cal{E}}_{KS}^{(n)}$ let us assume for simplicity that the crystalline lattice $\Lambda$ is a cube in $n$-dimensions and that the particles within the cube are unevenly distributed in a low-discrepancy sequence.
-Although in SPH applications the domains can have a variety of geometrical shapes, the assumption of a cube does not entail a loss of generality.
+Although in actual SPH applications the computational domains can have a variety of shapes, the assumption of a cube does not entail a loss of generality.
 The dual lattice $\Lambda ^{\star}$ is also an $n$-dimensional cube with finite spectrum \citep{Meyer16}.
-As is demonstrated in Appendix D, the error bound for the particle approximation in $n$-dimensions has the form
+As shown in Appendix E, the error bound for the particle approximation in $n$-dimensions has the form